yao-sisi/Coding_Questions/README.md

 ## SQL Coding Questions

-- This is a compilation of SQL coding questions (found on various websites such as StrataScratch and Leetcode) I have solved.
+- This is a compilation of SQL and Python coding questions (found on various websites such as StrataScratch and Leetcode) I have solved.